akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

   - *Allow decimals*
   - *Minimum value*: the smallest allowed value
   - *Maximum value*: the largest allowed value
+- **Reference entity simple link & multiple link** attribute:
+  - *Related reference entity*: the reference entity with which the product is linked

 For instance, you can add a regular expression on a text field to use it for EAN codes.
 As they contain 13 digits, we can add a validation rule based on the following regular expression: `/^[0-9]{13}$/`